-• Canadians are becoming more food label conscious including nutrition labeling and ingredient labeling.
-There is an increased focus on the levels of trans fats, sodium, fiber, and sugar in packaged foods and increased awareness of the issues surrounding allergens, food fortification and health claims.
+Canadians are becoming more food label conscious regarding nutrition and ingredients.
+There is increased concern for the levels of trans fats, sodium, fiber, and sugar in packaged foods and increased awareness of the issues surrounding allergens, food fortification and health claims.